 - Fold the fabric in half again, bringing the folded edge up to align with the selvages.
 Arrange the fold so it lines up with one of the horizontal lines on the cutting mat.

-- Place the ruler close to the right edge of the fabric.
-(If you are left-handed, use the left edge instead.)
-Align one of the ruler’s horizontal lines with the folded edge.
+- Place the ruler close to either the right or left edge of the fabric.
+(If you are right-handed, use the left edge.
+If you are left-handed, use the right edge.)
+Align one of the ruler’s horizontal lines with the folded edge, making sure that your ruler is inside the fabric’s raw edges on all the folded layers.
 Use a rotary cutter to trim the edge of the fabric so the cut edge is square with the fold.
-Here’s a view of the trimmed-off bit:

 Step Two – Sew Fabric Strips into Strip Sets